facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/windows/tutorial/index.md

 ![Well formatted list box](images/Friends/15-WellFormattedListBox.png)

-Now add the following code to the FacebookData class in FacebooDataModel.cs to store the list of selected friends in the FriendSelector page.
+Now, add the following code to the _FacebookData_ class in _FacebooDataModel.cs_ to store the list of selected friends in the FriendSelector page.

     private static ObservableCollection<Friend> selectedFriends = new ObservableCollection<Friend>();

     public static ObservableCollection<Friend> SelectedFriends
     {
         get
         {
             return selectedFriends;
         }
     }

-Add the following code to FriendSelector.xaml.cs to allow the selected list of friends to be stored in the _FacebookData.SelectedFriends_ variable, when we navigate away from the FriendSelector page:
+Add the following code to FriendSelector.xaml.cs to allow the selected list of friends to be stored in the _FacebookData.SelectedFriends_ variable, when we navigate away from the FriendSelector page.
+Resolve the missing dependencies.

     protected override void OnNavigatedFrom(NavigationEventArgs e)
     {
         // this runs in the UI thread, so it is ok to modify the
         // viewmodel directly here
         FacebookData.SelectedFriends.Clear();
         var selectedFriends = this.friendsListBox.SelectedItems;
         foreach (Friend oneFriend in selectedFriends)
         {
             FacebookData.SelectedFriends.Add(oneFriend);
         }

         base.OnNavigatedFrom(e);
     }

 And finally, in LandingPage.xaml.cs, add the following code to update the LandingPage with the friends who have been selected:

     protected override void OnNavigatedTo(NavigationEventArgs e)
     {
         base.OnNavigatedTo(e);
         if (FacebookData.SelectedFriends.Count > 0)
         {
             if (FacebookData.SelectedFriends.Count > 1)
             {
                 this.selectFriendsTextBox.Text = String.Format("with {0} and {1} others", FacebookData.SelectedFriends[0].Name, FacebookData.SelectedFriends.Count - 1);
             }
             else
             {
                 this.selectFriendsTextBox.Text = "with " + FacebookData.SelectedFriends[0].Name;
             }
         }
         else
         {
             this.selectFriendsTextBox.Text = "Select Friends";
         }
     }

 Build the code at this point of time and make sure you resolve all symbols as shown earlier in the tutorial.
 This time around when you select friends on the FriendSelector Page and navigate back to the LandingPage, you should see the list of selected friends on the LandingPage.

 ##Show Nearby Places

 Next, we will see how to query Facebook for Nearby places to eat.